 Too wise to storm the hilltop on which the enemy was encamped, they planned to surround Brooklyn Heights and starve its holders into surrender; but they did not act quickly enough.
 Washington realized the enemy’s plan, and, ever ready for an emergency, he outwitted them.
 He sent trusted messengers across the river to gather together boats of all sorts.
 Into these, at nightfall, Washington loaded his entire force, with firearms, horses, and supplies.
 Through the still darkness, they made many trips, with Washington on the bank, keeping order and quiet.
 He was the last man to leave the shore.

 When the British awoke the next morning they found the Americans were gone.
-General William Howe crossed the river in pursuit and General Washington retreated northward to Harlem Heights.
+General William Howe crossed the river in pursuit and General George Washington retreated northward to Harlem Heights.
 Several skirmishes took place in the vicinity, but after a few weeks, Washington was forced to abandon New York.
 With part of the army, he retreated to New Jersey, sending orders to General Charles Lee to join him with other troops.
 But Lee was jealous of his superior officer and found some excuse for not obeying.

 Washington, deprived of the aid he had been counting on, found himself in a most critical position.
 The British were in hot pursuit.
 They pushed him hard across New Jersey, but, Washington skillfully hindered their progress by burning bridges and destroying supplies.